-The college welcomes students from all backgrounds and ages, and believes that the knowledge and discipline acquired through the rigors of higher education will lead to new and expanded opportunities.
+The university welcomes students from all backgrounds and ages, and believes that the knowledge and discipline acquired through the rigors of higher education will lead to new and expanded opportunities.

-The college’s instructional programs are organized and administered through five schools: the Honors College, the School of Arts and Sciences; the Bill and Vieve Gore School of Business; the School of Education; and the School of Nursing and Health Sciences.
+The university’s undergraduate programs are organized and administered through four units: the Westminster College of Arts and Sciences which includes the School of Education, the Honors College; the Bill and Vieve Gore School of Business; and the School of Nursing and Health Sciences.
 Students choose majors in schools that will best assist them in achieving their academic goals and career interests, and they take courses through the other schools to ensure a balance in their academic endeavors.
-Close working relationships among the faculty in all five schools are of utmost importance to the college in assisting its students.
+Close working relationships among the faculty in all the units are of utmost importance to the university in assisting its students.

-Each school is directed by a dean and has its own faculty.
-Instructional programs and procedures are recommended by the faculty members of each school and approved by the entire college faculty.
-The five academic deans and the provost and vice president for academic affairs are responsible for the day-to-day administration of the instructional programs.
+Each unit is directed by a dean and has its own faculty.
+Instructional programs and procedures are recommended by the faculty members of each unit and approved by the entire university faculty.
+The four academic deans and the provost/vice president for academic affairs are responsible for the day-to-day administration of the instructional programs.

-Westminster’s academic calendar is divided into Fall and Spring semesters, followed by a four-week May Term, the annual commencement exercise, and a summer term.
+Westminster’s academic calendar is divided into Fall and Spring semesters, followed by the annual commencement exercise and a 12-week summer term.

-During May Term, undergraduate students concentrate on one or two offerings in a more time-intensive experience than would occur during the rest of the academic year.
+During the first four weeks of summer, May Term, undergraduate students concentrate on one or two offerings in a more time-intensive experience than would occur during the rest of the academic year.
 Some of the May Term courses are offered abroad, with past May Term study experiences including Mexico, Africa, Asia, Australia, France, England, China, Greece, and Italy.